 74. Domain Name

 The web address of your blog (like yourawesomeblog.com) that people type into either the address bar or a Google search in order to find a particular website or article.
-It's best to name your blog in a clever way that gives a clue as to what your content topics will cover.
+It’s best to name your blog in a clever way that gives a clue as to what your content topics will cover.
+If you’re still trying to choose a domain name that’s ideal for your niche, try using one of these top domain name generators or head over to SmartWP’s Name Generator to give it a quick spin.

 75. Domain Authority (or Domain Rating)